 With the first part of the form completed, go ahead and register the app.

 GoogleService-Info.plist for iOS.
 These files need to sit somewhere in your Assets directory in Unity.
 Their sole purpose is to tell your app how to connect to Firebase.

 Next, a link to download the Firebase Unity SDK will be provided.
 This zipped file contains packages for both .Net 3 and .Net 4.
 If you are using Unity version 2017 or higher, you will need the .Net 4 packages.
 Open your Unity project and navigate to Assets > Import Package > Custom Package.
 From the unzipped SDK folder, navigate to your specified .NET version and select

 FirebaseDatabase.unitypackage, and if you chose to use Google Analytics, import the

 Click “next” on the Firebase setup page and then continue to the console.
 On your console, you should now see that your app is registered!
 In my case, I have two registered apps: one for iOS and one for Android.

 Next time, I’ll show you how to set up Firebase Authentication so users of your Unity app can sign in with an e-mail and password or create a new account.

-This is part of a series on setting up Firebase with Unity.
-Stay tuned for the other posts:
+This is the first part of a series on setting up Firebase with Unity: